upjohnc/pynash_rust_maturin/PYO3.md

 Functions need to be taged with `#[pyfunction]` and then added to the module (in the code example it is in the `fn pynash_maturin`).
-For the return type, you can use a native rust type or `Py<PyAny>`.
+For the return type, you can use a native rust type or the python equivalent.
-You can also, along with `Py<PyAny>`, use the `to_object` method that will convert to a python type.
-There is an example in the code.

 Pyo3 does have `Pyresult<>` for the situations when you knowingly will raise an exception.
-The example `error_me` shows how you can raise a particular python exception type.
+The example function `error_me` shows how you can raise a particular python exception type.

 [reference of python to rust types](https://pyo3.rs/v0.19.1/conversions/tables)